f3d-app/f3d/doc/user/PARSING.md

 See [W3C](https://www.w3.org/TR/css-color-3/#rgb-color) doc for more details on these formats.

 When formatting a color into a string, it is formatted as `#RRGGBB` if values are multiple of 255.
-Otherwise, it is formatted as `R,G,B` where R, G, B are doubles between 0 and 1.
+Otherwise, it is formatted as vector of doubles.

 ## Direction